An Ode To Fashion's Most Iconic Black Models

 Scroll through to discover a few faces that Marcellas credits as game-changers in the modelling industry, from the inimitable Pat Cleveland to Naomi Sims.

-Supreme Models: Iconic Black Women Who Revolutionised Fashion by Marcellas Reynolds, £40, is available now.
+Supreme Models: Iconic Black Women Who Revolutionised Fashion by Marcellas Reynolds, $47.73 CAD, is available at Indigo.

 Including a legion of lesser-known faces who enriched the landscape was at the crux of this project, he continues: “I wanted [to include] models like Karen Alexander who you may not know and faces like Kersti Bowser, who in the early ‘80s to early ‘90s influenced black culture because she was in almost all issues of Seventeen magazine.
 Black girls grew up hanging onto her every word, wearing what she wore in the magazine and behaving how she did.”